Current pedal obsession: Recovery Effects Dirty Murals v3 Delay+Reverb

 Up Mode may seem an unlikely choice to put on this pedal, since digital oil-can delays based on the Tel-Ray are just not that common and so distinct sounding.
 Catalinbread’s Adineko and Old Blood Noise Endeavors’ Black Fountain are the only pedals wholly dedicated to this vintage electrostatic/mechanical effect.)
 Like the original oil can, the Up Mode delay is short: about 200ms max.
 The delay effect in this mode is like a more subtle setting on an real oil can with just a touch of vibrato to give it lush repeats.
 The room reverb blends in nicely with a 100ms delay (about 2p) to mimic the lush (or is that slush?)
 Position 3 on the Tel-Ray.
 This reverb in this mode is somewhat metallic in nature.
 That makes it useful for pre-70s vicious spring and viscous plate sounds when mixed with delay.

-Down Mode isn’t an excessively long delay for digital, topping out at 400ms.
-There’s no expression pedal jack on v3, so you can’t do Roland Space Echo tricks as with the two previous versions of Dirty Murals.
+Down Mode isn’t an excessively long delay for digital: topping out at 400ms.
+There’s no expression pedal jack on v3, so you can’t do Roland Space Echo tricks with your foot as with the two previous versions of Dirty Murals.
 But this mode is now intended as a journeyman tapeish delay and can lay politely back under your dry signal if you want it to.
-Though you can’t turn down the decay of the airy, ever-dwelling ambient reverb, kept in the background, it’s surprisingly mild, usable and about as ambient as you’ll need.
-But if you want an infinite dwell, turn up repeats on the delay and mix them in underneath.
+Though you can’t turn down the decay of the airy, ever-dwelling plate-ish reverb, kept in the background, it’s surprisingly mild, usable and about as ambient as you’ll need.
+But if you want an near-infinite dwell, turn up repeats on the delay and mix them in underneath.
 This is the post-70’s mode.

 How the delay and reverb interweave.